 It is also important to remember that children can be prosecuted in superior court.
 Children between 13 and 17 years old are prosecuted as an adult in Superior Court if they are charged with one of Georgia’s "seven deadly sins.”
 Georgia’s seven deadly sins are murder, rape, armed robbery (with a firearm), aggravated child molestation, aggravated sodomy, aggravated sexual battery and voluntary manslaughter.
 Although children under the age of 13 can be prosecuted as adults in Georgia, the decision to do so is determined by the juvenile court.
 The decision to prosecute children under the age of 13 in Georgia, is determined by the juvenile court.

-At The Hirsch Firm we feel very strongly that the Courts can not be allowed to forget that children are still children, no matter what they are accused of doing.
+At Cohen and Hirsch Criminal Defense we feel very strongly that the Courts can not be allowed to forget that children are still children, no matter what they are accused of doing.
 We believe that even though children can be prosecuted as adults for actions that they take, they are not making adult decisions to commit those acts.
 We are dedicated to helping and guiding you and your child through the criminal justice system.

 We can help children charged with:

 - Minors in possession of alcohol or drugs/drug